 10. Have Fun in the Forest

-The Lake District is home to the Grizedale and Whinlatter Forests run by the Forestry Commission.
+The Lake District is home to the Grizedale and Whinlatter Forests.
 Whinlatter is England’s only true mountain forest rising 790m above sea level, and there so much to do here for toddlers.
-There is a self led Superworm activity trail between March and October, and Whinlatter has a amazing Wild Play adventure playground featuring slides, climbing frames, water play, cargo nets and swings.
+Toddlers will love the Gruffalo Spotter’s Trail and amazing Wild Play adventure playground with slides, climbing frames, water play, cargo nets and swings.
 There are biking and walking trails and a café to refuel at afterwards.
 Entry to the forests is free but there are parking charges.

 11. Hit the Soft Play!

 Ok, so I know this isn’t one of the most adventurous options for something to do on holiday in the Lake District, but sometimes toddlers need to let off a bit of steam and if it’s rainy outside a soft play can do the job.
-Rufty Tufty’s in Ambleside and The Fun Factory in Bowness are good options (and they serve good coffee and cake too!)
+The Fun Factory in Bowness is a soft play spread over 3 levels with tunnels, bridges and a ball pool.
+Plus they serve good coffee and cake and have spectacular views over Lake Windermere.

 Have you got any more ideas about things to do in the Lake District with toddlers?
 Let me know in the comments below.